Setting Up a Protective DOWC: A Comprehensive Guide on the Process and Considerations for a Dealer Owned Warranty Company

 Step 1: Find an Administrative Company

-The first step in setting up a DOWC is to locate an administrative company that can handle claims administration and assist in the formation process.
-The administrative company should be able to provide timely financial reporting, quality claims processing, and help the dealer principal understand the concept of a DOWC.strative Company
+The first step in setting up a Protective DOWC is to locate an administrative company that can handle claims administration and assist in the formation process.
+The administrative company should be able to provide timely financial reporting, quality claims processing, and help the dealer principal understand the concept of a Protective DOWC. strative Company

 Step 2: Incorporate the Entity